 Students: If you are a full-time student and have a valid foreign license, you may drive with that.
 If you are employed in the US, you must obtain a Virginia license within 60 days.

 Scholars: You can drive with your valid foreign license for no more than 6 months.
 If you plan to continue driving in the US after 6 months, you must obtain a Virginia license.
 However, if you are employed in the US, you must obtain a Virginia license within 60 days.

-People who want to apply for a driver's license or learner's permit will need to present the following documents to the DMV:
+People who want to apply for a driver's license, learner's permit, or state ID card will need to present the following documents to the DMV:

 - Two proofs of identity